 I will say this was something we actually do cook often, and was our favorite aidells sausage.
 I usually buy their apple style but these were pineapple and OMG out of this world delicious.
 I cooked 4 out of 5 packages regularly but last night I forgot to take them out.
 SO it was time to figure out how to cook frozen sausage in air fryer.

-I experimented with frozen bratwurst a few years ago when writing my Ninja Foodi sausage post but wanted to see if there was a difference in my Air Wave or Cosori dual blaze.
+I experimented with frozen bratwurst a few years ago with my Ninja Foodi but wanted to see if there was a difference in my Air Wave or Cosori dual blaze.
 There wasn’t much but it always a good idea to do the research so I can share my findings with y’all.

 You can certainly enjoy these with breakfast sausage in air fryer in the morning or for dinnertime.
 Served with side dishes is great but like my Grandpa would do he would always serve it inside a hoagie roll with mustard and some sliced onions.
 You can add some air fryer onions into the pan at the same time if you toss with olive oil first.